marcelduin/Micrio.Blogpost.wasm-v3/README.md

 :tada: **65% less CPU used than in 2.9!** :metal:

-Above that, all frameskips were gone, and there was less memory used.
+Above that, all frame skips were gone, and there was less memory used.
 These results were also the same over multiple runs.

 This proved to me that the whole operation was worth it.
 I was ecstatic, and tired of the early mornings and nights that the optimizing took me.